 As the name suggests, a coffee maker is a machine or a pot for brewing coffee from ground coffee beans.
-An automatic drip coffee maker, in particular, is an electric device that automatically brews hot coffee.
+An drip coffee maker, in particular, is an electric device that automatically brews hot coffee.

 Don’t let the word “automatic” or “electric” intimidate you into thinking that it is a complicated apparatus, because it’s not.
 In fact, an automatic coffee maker is considered to be one of the simple, relatively low-tech, but highly efficient machines you can have in your home.

 Despite the numerous models and types of coffee makers these days, the basic parts of a coffee maker include a hot plate, a glass or ceramic pot, a reservoir for water, and a filter basket or funnel.

 So here is how an electric coffee maker works

 Cold water is poured into the reservoir.
 When you switch the coffee maker on, the cold water is passed from the bottom of the reservoir through a thin aluminum tube attached to the hot plate that is usually located at the base of the coffee maker.
 The other end of the aluminum tube has a tube leading to the drip area and somewhere in this system is a one-way valve.